-4. Click Save to save changes.

-- 5. If you want to save log space and not report the data that each Message displays then set the check box Exclude Templated Data. - 6.
-Next. reboot the Player for the new setting to take effect.
+- 4. Click Save to save changes. - 5.
+To save log space and not report the data that each Message displays, set the check box Exclude Templated Data. - 6.
+Next reboot the Player for the new setting to take effect.
 Select the Power option on the left menu tree.